PStreams

 }

 The command argument is a pointer to a null-terminated string containing a shell command line.
-This command is passed to /bin/sh using the -c flag; Alias and wildcard interpretation, if any, is performed by the shell.
+This command is passed to /bin/sh using the -c flag and the shell performs the usual word-splitting, expansions and I/O redirections.

 Alternatively, the process can be started with a vector of arguments: